.Stat Suite documentation

 Overview

-The .Stat Suite gitlab repositories have the following branches:
+The .Stat Suite gitlab repositories use the following naming conventions for the branches:

 • master (name=master)